shaferskylar99/premierleague2020-2021/README.md

 ## 7. Conclusion

 I hope you enjoyed, and let me know if you'd like me to make more!
 I think doing Serie A next could be interesting, especially considering the tactics of Atalanta.
+Let me know if you want me to do one for next season as well, so I can talk about Brentford, another interesting lower-half team that is willing to take chances, which you love to see!